ta18/Tensorflow-Object-Detection-with-TF1.15-forTPU/README.md

 ## 1. Clone the repository :
-In a shell download the *tod_tf1* repository on your computer (I recommande you to clone the repository in your home directory)
+In a shell download the *tod_tf1* repository on your computer (I recommande you to clone the repository in your home directory $HOME)
 `git clone https://github.com/ta18/tod_tf1`

 And create the PYTHON PATH :